 Comrade Cherbo Geeplay was born in Pleebo, Southeastern Liberia, Western Africa, and is a Liberian and African poet whose work has appeared in many journals and publications, and was interviewed by Dr. Patricia Jabbeh Wesley.

-it was during this period I was fortunate to have read more of Liberian writers too: like Bai T. Moore, Edwin Barclay and Doris Banks Henries amongst other Liberian poets.
+It was during this period I was fortunate to have read more of Liberian writers too: like Bai T. Moore, Edwin Barclay and Doris Banks Henries amongst other Liberian poets.
 I don’t know particularly about me just yet, in terms of my contributions—but hope I add something to the dialogue as far as Liberian poetry is concerned.
-Poetry offered me peace of mind a kind of solitude, a certain kind of liberation to express myself and speak for the vulnerable and society, be it love poems or poems about our rivers and mountains.
+Poetry offers me peace of mind, a kind of solitude, a certain kind of liberation to express myself and speak for the vulnerable and society in general, be it love poems or poems about our rivers and mountains.
 There are a lot of Liberian writers today; I don’t think I count myself amongst them yet, I have written little.
 I only hope that whatever I write is seen for what it is and more so, that is relatable to the stories of our ancestry and experiences in the wider context as far as our culture, tradition and the collective narratives of our peoples.

 I write only in English.
-But the Grebo language and tradition like other tribes possessed a rich heritage with a lot of cultural heirlooms!
+But the Grebo language and tradition like other tribes possesses a rich heritage with a lot of cultural heirlooms!
 You can only draw inspiration from Liberian culture.
-My Grebo heritage is very important. it is an African and Liberian story and perspective.
+My Grebo heritage is very important, it is an African and Liberian story and comes with that perspective.
 A Zulu or Yoruba can only speak about his culture and in the process enrich African literature, and this is what we are trying to do.

 Lastly, and may I take this time also to thank you for this interview and your contributions to our literature.